Keith Bontrager is credited as a pioneer of the modern mountain bike. He coined this phrase:

 At the time, I remember probing the shop guy – “how exactly do lifetime warranties work?”

 And then I promptly forgot about it.

-Fast-forward three years and we’d just finished circumnavigating the Mont Blanc massif on our mountain bikes.
-I noticed that the hems on both Jackets had simultaneously come undone and frayed.
+Fast-forward three years.
+We’d just finished circumnavigating the Mont Blanc massif on our mountain bikes when I noticed that the hems on both Jackets had simultaneously come undone and frayed.

 I popped on to the Arc’teryx website to check out the definition of their lifetime warranty.

 Arc’teryx proudly guarantees the quality and performance of all our products.
 Items with defects in materials or workmanship during the practical lifetime of the product will be replaced or repaired at the discretion of Arc’teryx.